Plane crash kills two OSU women's basketball coaches, ex-state senator and his wife

 Budke and Serna were on a recruiting trip to Little Rock, Arkansas, the university said.

 “For any coaching community to lose bright stars like Kurt and Miranda is tragic,” NCAA President Mark Emmert said in a statement.
 “This is a profound loss for the Oklahoma State women’s basketball family, the entire university and future women’s basketball players as well.”

-University officials credited Budke for turning around the school’s women’s basketball program, culminating with a top-10 national ranking and an appearance in the second round of the NCAA tournament last season.
-Married with three children, he was in his seventh season with the school.
+University officials credited Budke for turning the school’s women’s basketball program around, culminating with a top-10 national ranking and an appearance in the second round of the NCAA tournament last season.
+He was in his seventh season with the school.

 “Kurt was an exemplary leader and a man of character who had a profound impact on his student-athletes,” Oklahoma State President Burns Hargis said.
 “He was an outstanding coach and a wonderful person.
 We send our deepest sympathies to his wife, Shelley, and their children, Sara, Alex and Brett.”

 Serna was also in her seventh season with OSU after coming to the school to work for Budke from Louisana Tech, where they both previously worked.
 She served as the program’s recruiting coordinator, according to the school.

 Hargis called her “an up-and-coming coach and an outstanding role model for our young ladies.”

 The school called off games scheduled for Saturday and Sunday, and grief counselors were on hand for athletes and staff, the university said.